BlogDestinationsBest Time to Hike the Tour du Mont Blanc in 2026

 Winter

-Some intrepid explorers considering a winter adventure may want to think again.
-The conditions can be pretty dangerous, especially amid a never-ending biting cold.
+Some intrepid explorers considering a winter adventure on the Tour du Mont Blanc will want to think again.
+The conditions are dangerous, especially amid a never-ending biting cold and the risk of avalanches.
 Of course, you can pair your walking adventure with skiing, but anyone considering hiking Mont Blanc between December and February should be well-trained experts!
 Even experienced snowshoers, skiers, hikers should consider booking a guide in case an emergency were to arise.

 What usually accompanies winter?
 Snow!
 You'll probably experience an average of 2.5-4 inches of snow and temperatures ranging from -2°C to -8°C.